dominion-zone/dominion-lancer/README.md

 - **`rs/lancer-runner/`**
   Executes submitted scripts in an isolated test SUI cluster, inside the enclave.

-- **`rs/lancer-enclave-server/`**
+- **`rs/lancer-enclave-connector/`**
   Runs inside a secure enclave (e.g., AWS Nitro Enclaves).
-Listens on vsock for encrypted script execution requests, performs encryption/decryption, and delegates isolated script execution to `lancer-runner`.
+Connects vsock for encrypted script execution requests, performs encryption/decryption, and delegates isolated script execution to `lancer-runner`.

 - **`rs/lancer-server/`**
-  Public-facing service that interacts with the enclave server.
+  Public-facing service that interacts with the enclave.
 Handles file uploads to Walrus, writes verified outputs to the blockchain, and manages payment for enclave usage.

 - **`rs/lancer-transport/`**
-  Shared serialization/deserialization layer between `lancer-server` and `lancer-enclave-server`.
+  Shared serialization/deserialization layer between `lancer-server` and `lancer-enclave-connector`.

 ---